 Like many reporters, I knew this was what I wanted to do from a very young age.
 My passion for journalism began with reading and writing.
 I’ve always loved a good story.
 Now, as a weekday reporter in Springfield, Massachusetts, I get to tell stories each and every day.
 (And, after work, I get to read them – check out my 2018 Reading Challenge).

 When I hear, “I don’t have the time today,” or a receptionist takes down my phone number and says, “we’ll see,” I don’t give up.
 I see that as a challenge.
 Sometimes, all it takes is a knock on a door inside city hall.
 Or, a text that reads, “I’m right around the corner – do you have 30 seconds to chat?”

 When it comes to finding those people-y stories, there is always a way.
 If I’m working on a story about an apartment rental scam, I’ll use Facebook to find people who lost money.
-If one person tells me about his or her bad experience at an addiction treatment center, I’ll look for a trend – sifting through comments on Yelp to find someone who’s had a similar experience.
-My contacts are always just a text message away and are always willing to help me search.
+If one person tells me about his or her bad experience at an addiction treatment clinic, I’ll look for a trend by sifting through comments on Yelp to find out if anyone else has had a similar experience.
+And, I have excellent contacts who are just a text message away, always willing to help me search.